Sumitx007/xampp-error-fixer/README.md

 ```
 **Others are the same procedure like `Option 1/2`**

-## If you trust the script and have gone through it - Last & Easy One
+## Option 4 If you trust the script and have gone through it - Last & Easy One
 **You can just turn off the windows defender and run this script for your ease and time saving**

 - **Run `Powershell as administrator`**